gorarakelyan/metaseq/docs/training.md

 #### 2. Running Aim UI to visualize the results

-Once training is started, open Aim UI to see the tracked results:
+Once training is started, open Aim UI to see the results:

 `aim up --repo ./path/to/logs`